Camber, East Sussex: Holiday resort

 The area has two holiday parks and several caravan sites adjacent to the beach.
 There are also seasonal shops and entertainments.

 Landmarks

 Part of the Site of Special Scientific Interest known as Dungeness, Romney Marsh and Rye Bay is within the parish.
 This is a site of national biological and geological importance with various habitats such as shingle, saltmarsh, sand dunes and saline lagoons.

 Events

-Each year in November, the Rhythm Riot Festival is held at Pontin's in Camber.
+Each year in November, the Rhythm Riot Festival in Camber.